- Capable of sitting independently.

 - More variety in the diet exposes baby to new flavors and textures.

 At about six months, your baby is sitting in a high chair with pretty good control over his head and body.
-He’s developing his grasp, and is now able to pick up and hold small objects in his hand.
+He’s developing his grasp, and may be able to pick up and hold small objects in his hand.
 As he’s being fed, your baby will show excitement when he sees food and will often try grabbing for the spoon.
-These improved motor skills are giving him a greater sense of independence.
+Building his baby motor skills gives him a greater sense of independence.

 His eating skills are also making big strides.
 Spoon-feeding allows him to practice coordinating his lips, tongue and cheeks so he can eat.
-Moving his lips may sound simple, but it’s an important skill your baby needs to eat cereal and baby food.
+Moving his lips may sound simple, but it’s an important self feeding skill your baby needs to eat cereal and baby food.
 Figuring out how to close his lips around the spoon then using them to clear food off the utensil is a big job.
 With his lips and jaw working hard, drinking from a cup held by Mom is also a new experience for him.
-You’ll also see him starting to move his jaw up and down.
+As he's developing these important self feeding and learning baby motor skills, you’ll also see him starting to move his jaw up and down.
 This is called “mashing,” and it’s his first step toward learning how to chew.

 Variety is important

 While your baby’s main source of nutrition is still breastmilk or infant formula at this stage, your Sitter may be ready for combinations of grain, fruit, vegetable, and meat baby foods.
-Offering variety is important because it exposes him to different flavors that will hopefully make him more accepting of new foods in the future.
+Offering variety is important when he's building his baby motor skills because it exposes him to different flavors that will hopefully make him more accepting of new foods in the future.
 The groundwork for healthy eating habits is being laid down now as he learns about new foods and flavors.

 Did you know?